-All the tips you need for a perfectly rich and creamy homemade caramel (or salted caramel) sauce.
-No thermometer needed, just a pair of watchful eyes!
+All the tips you need for a perfectly rich and creamy homemade caramel or salted caramel sauce.

 If there’s one thing a novice baker is intimidated by other than yeast, it’s making caramel.
 The problem is usually timing – a caramel can turn from a beautifully deep brown to dark and burnt in just a few seconds.
 But if you leave your fear aside and watch the sauce carefully the entire time it cooks, then there’s no reason why you can’t make your own perfect caramel sauce.

 If you fail to make a perfect caramel the first time, don’t worry!
 It’s so fast and simple to make, and sugar is so relatively cheap (plus, you can always practice with half batches), that you’re not losing much by messing up.
 Besides, once you have your first successful attempt, it will become easier for good.

 Flavor: Once all the sugar melts, it will start getting that signature caramel brown color and will turn from a light shade to a dark shade fairly quickly.
 There is a wide range of flavors you can get in caramel, all dependent on when you add the butter (which stops the caramel cooking process).
 Golden, amber, reddish – each one will produce a different taste.
 Darker browns will have a richer caramel flavor, while lighter ones will have a subtle toffee flavor.
 It’s best to add the butter once the color is amber, meaning a deep brown but not so dark that it’s almost black.
 Once you master this, you can try to add the butter to a deeper brown color (about 15-20 seconds after the amber color appears).

 What about corn syrup (or lemon juice or cream of tartar)?
 You may find these ingredients in some recipes.
 It helps to reduce crystallization and therefore makes the process easier, which is great, but definitely optional.
 Unless I have it on hand, I won’t use it.